 In Fig.~\ref{fig:Boost245Spin07}, we display examples of the three different morphologies for \bh{s} with initial spin $\chi_{\rm i}=0.7$ and initial momentum $|\vec{P}_{\rm i}|=0.245\mathrm{M}$.
 From left to right, the panels depict the merger, zoom-whirl, and scattering of simulations with incident angles $\theta=0.0450$, $0.0470$, and $0.0490$, respectively.
 The threshold angle for this set of \bh{} parameters is $\theta_{\rm th}=0.04825$.
 In the top panels, we show the trajectories of the \bh{s} in the orbital (x-y) plane.
 In the bottom panels, we show the corresponding gravitational waveforms.
 We find qualitatively similar behavior to that of initially non-spinning \bh{s}.

-Next we analyze the dependence of the threshold angle on the initial spin and initial momentum, shown in Fig.~\ref{fig:ThresholdAngle}.
+Next, we analyze the dependence of the threshold angle on the initial spin and initial momentum; see Fig.~\ref{fig:ThresholdAngle}.
 In the left panel of Fig.~\ref{fig:ThresholdAngle}, we plot the threshold angle as a function of initial spin for initial momenta $|\vec{P}_{\rm i}|=0.245\mathrm{M}$ and $|\vec{P}_{\rm i}|=0.490\mathrm{M}$.
 For both initial momenta, the threshold angle decreases linearly as the initial spin increases.
 Moreover, for the same initial spin, the threshold angle decreases as the initial momentum increases.
 This trend of decreasing threshold angle with increasing initial momentum can also be seen in the right panel of Fig.~\ref{fig:ThresholdAngle}.
 Here, we plot the threshold angle as a function of the initial momentum for fixed initial spin $\chi_{\rm i}=0.7$.
 The behavior in this case appears linear for small initial momenta.
 However, for high initial momenta, the threshold angle appears to saturate or even increase slightly with initial momentum.
+We do not find a change in morphology in the convergence tests, even for systems near the threshold angle (see Appendix~\ref{sec:convergence_tests}).
+The error in the threshold angles is thus dominated by the spacing between sampled angles (see Sec.~\ref{sec:Setup_Simulation_Suite}).
 For the remainder of this study, we focus on scattering \bh{s} and investigate how their spins and masses change due to their close encounter.